Definitions and profiles

 This category includes motor cars, trucks, vans, tractors, front-end loaders, trailers, etc.

 This category includes items not falling within other categories, other than works of art and rare library materials.
 The classification is wide and examples are furniture, furnishings, kitchen plant, recreation equipment, sporting equipment, fire prevention equipment, farming and gardening equipment (not being motor vehicles), etc.

 Musical instruments may be acquired by purchase or gift.
 This category includes all musical instruments such as strings, woodwind, brass, percussion and electronic instruments.

 Works of art (ARTWORKS)

 An individual asset category for attractive and portable items has been created for each of the eight categories listed above.
 To record these items, it is necessary to use the NONCAPITAL profile for all portable and attractive items, regardless of asset type.
-Portable and Attractive items are considered to be equipment costing less than $5,000 which through attractiveness for private use is considered by Business Officers to be prone to misappropriation.
-Such items may be recorded on the NON-CAPITAL section of the ESP Asset Management System.
+Portable and Attractive items are considered to be equipment costing less than $5,000 which through attractiveness for private use is considered by Business Officers to be liable to misappropriation.
+Such items should be recorded within the NON-CAPITAL section of the Asset Management System.
 This provides a data base management system for such items.
 Values are not required to be recorded.

 Thresholds for the recording of assets